philpem/freebee/README.md

 	sudo umount /mnt

   * To make a 10 track per sector disk image, just use `count=400` in the `dd` command and then format the disk under Unix with `iv` and `mkfs`.

+  * See this part of the [FAQ](https://stason.org/TULARC/pc/3b1-faq/4-4-How-do-I-get-multiple-login-windows.html) on setting up multiple login windows.